nimaid/python-dl621/README.rst

 Installation
 ========================

-The module also requires Exempi, which is only available for Linux and Mac.
+The module requires Exempi, which is only available for Linux and Mac.
 Hence, this module only works on Linux and Mac.

 To easily install everything via conda: